useravip/random/README.md

 * Divide the range of number in upper limit list and lower limit list.

-* Get the current microsecond and perform the mod operation with the length of list to generate random index in the list of number.
+* Get the current time microsecond and perform the mod operation with the length of list to generate random index in the list of number.